 Most children with croup don’t need treatment.
 You can manage the symptoms in exactly the same way as for a cold.

 It’s important to try and keep your child calm, because your child can have more trouble breathing if she’s upset, frightened or stressed.

 Croup is most commonly caused by a virus, so antibiotics won’t work.
-Antibiotics treat only bacterial infections.
+Antibiotics treat bacterial infections only.

-Steam therapy, including the use of vaporisors, is no longer recommended.
+Steam therapy, including the use of vaporisors, doesn’t help to treat croup and is no longer recommended.

-Your child might need a three-day course of oral prednisolone or dexamethasone (steroids) if he has more severe symptoms.
-This treatment can reduce his symptoms quickly by helping reduce the swelling in his windpipe.
+Your child might need a short course of oral prednisolone or dexamethasone (steroids) if he has more severe symptoms.
+This treatment can reduce your child’s symptoms quickly by helping to reduce the swelling in his windpipe.
 It has no long-term consequences.

-A few children with croup need to go to hospital for observation, to ensure that their windpipes don’t get blocked.
+A few children with croup need to go to hospital for observation, to make sure that their windpipes don’t get blocked.
 While in hospital, your child might initially receive adrenaline in the form of mist (nebulised adrenaline).
-This reduces the swelling in the windipe very quickly while the steroids work.
+This reduces the swelling in the windpipe very quickly while the steroids work.

 To minimise the spread of the virus that caused your child’s croup, keep your child away from child care, preschool or school while she’s sick.
 Your child is usually contagious for three days after the illness has started, or until her fever has gone.

 Because croup can sometimes be caused by the influenza virus, the flu vaccine might reduce the chance of your child developing croup.